Wissen

 2025 developments and trends in dry‑ice packaging

 Was ist neu in 2025?
 Three fronts: smarter films, smarter boxes, and smarter planning.
 Will dry ice burst a sealed bag less often when you use pressure‑responsive micro‑vents that open at low PSI and re‑close at rest.
 Outer shippers now ship with integrated vent plugs and gas‑diffusion channels.
-Teams are adopting digital lane modeling to match ice mass and venting to the hour, cutting failures and material waste.
+Die Teams adoptieren digital lane modeling to match ice mass and venting to the hour, cutting failures and material waste.

 The latest at a glance